OpenSourceOV/clamp-build-instructions/instructions.md

 ![](./images/mini_molex_connectors.png)

-1. Strip the ends of the eight LED wires (4 from the LED housing and 4 from the light box foot) leaving around 4mm of exposed wire.
+1. Strip the ends of the eight LED wires (4 from the LED housing and 4 from the illumination foot) leaving around 4mm of exposed wire.
 Only four of the eight wires are shown in the picture.

     ![](./images/IMG_6128.jpg)